sama9767/TrialFociMapper/README.md

 ### ClinicalTrials.gov registry function

 ClinicalTrials.gov data is structured within the AACT database schema.
 The AACT database incorporates information from ClinicalTrials.gov and features a "Browse Conditions" table, detailing the conditions studied in trials.
 When submitting study data to ClinicalTrials.gov, data submitters are advised to employ Medical Subject Headings (MeSH terms), sourced from a MeSH tree.
 This MeSH tree, hosted by the National Library of Medicine (NLM), has 16 overarching categories, each with subcategories.
 The two overarching categories "Diseases [C]” and “Psychiatry and Psychology [F]” contain subcategories, which are referred to as therapeutic foci in this package.
-For example, within the overarching category of "Diseases [C]” there is a subcategory ‘Infections’ [C01] which is  therapeutic foci
+For example, within the overarching category of "Diseases [C]” there is a subcategory ‘Infections’ [C01] which is a therapeutic focus.

 In order to retrieve MeSH terms submitted for a particular trial by the trialist, the provided function accesses the "browse_conditions" table for a given trial and determines therapeutic focus based on the NLM descriptor data available at the NLM descriptor data reference.
 A single trial can have one or more than one MeSH headings associated with it.
-For such cases, an additional function (‘assign_therpeutic_focus’) is provided which assigns a single final focus for aggregation across trials based on the disease-centric approach (described below).
+For such cases, an additional function (‘assign_therpeutic_focus’) is provided which assigns a single final focus.

 The following functions are provided: